tuxor1337/firedict/README.md

 * English, German - tuxor1337
 * Russian - Svetlana A. Tkachenko
-* French - anonymous contributor
 * Czech - Jan Knížek
+* French, Italian, Spanish - anonymous contributors

 If you are interested in contributing to the localization of FireDict, have a look at the localizable strings in `src/locales/firedict.en-US.properties` and feel